The roast at Morrison’s Oyster Bar & Grill

 What time?
 Sundays from noon

-For 125 years, the Royal on Norton Street has been delighting locals and those who travel alike.
-If it ain't broke, don't fix it and this is true for the Sunday roast, which sells out super fast and you'll soon see why.
-The slow-roasted sirloin comes with all the trimmings so you'll have a happy full belly which will leave you ready for a little nap afterwards.
+For more than 125 years, the Royal on Norton Street has been delighting locals.
+As the saying goes, if it ain't broke, don't fix it – and this is true for the Sunday roast, which sells out super fast and you'll soon see why.
+The chef's choice of slow-roasted meat comes with all the trimmings – so you'll have a happy full belly which will leave you ready for a little nap afterwards.

 Advertising